 If you have Rh-negative blood, the father’s blood will be tested.
 If the father’s blood type is Rh negative, no further testing is needed.
 However, if the father’s blood type is Rh positive or their blood type isn’t known, your blood may be tested again between 18 to 20 weeks of pregnancy, and again at 26 to 27 weeks.

-weeks.
 You’ll also receive treatment to prevent erythroblastosis fetalis.

 If your baby is jaundiced after birth, but Rh incompatibility isn’t a concern, the baby may be experiencing problems due to ABO incompatibility.
 ABO incompatibility occurs most frequently when a mother with an O blood type gives birth to a baby who has an A, B, or AB blood type.